 Ernest Gottula, Todd’s Grandfather

 Todd & Erin

 Todd and Erin are not only co-founders and co-owners of the winery; they touch every single aspect of the business.
 They connect with growers.
 They interact with distributors.
 They respond to customers.
 They deliver wines.
 They tackle paperwork.
-Just about the only thing the couple doesn’t do is make the wine—they leave that to a consulting winemaker named Kent Humphrey.
+Just about the only thing the couple doesn’t do is make the wine—they leave that to Ernest’s winemaker, Joseph Ryan.
 A byproduct of all this hands-on leadership is an acute personal connection to the people behind the brand.
 Neither Todd nor Erin plans to change that anytime soon.

 Both Erin and Todd hail from agricultural families, and they believe in relationships with small farmers.
 Ernest works with 15 different farmers overall—winegrowers who represent 17 different sites across Sonoma County.
 Our wines tell their stories as much as they tell ours.
 We consider these farmers part of our extended family.

 We have built Ernest Vineyards on a number of key concepts.
 Beyond our commitment to integrity, restraint, and beauty, we are most passionately committed to sourcing our varietals from carefully selected vineyards around Sonoma County.
 Picking and choosing our vineyard sites allows us to hold out for the very best grapes we can find.
 We then use those grapes to make the wine we want to make.

 All told, we work with 12 different sites, representing about 24 acres of land.
 More than half of these vineyards sit in colder climates; we have learned that lower air temperatures during growing season create great tension in the wine.
 Our site-specific wines often reflect this diversity of climate and terroir.